TestAutomationMultiverse/PerformanceAutomationFramework/README.md

 ## Overview

 This performance testing framework is designed to provide an intuitive, configurable approach to load and performance testing of APIs and services.
-Built on Java 19 with a modular architecture, it supports both programmatic test definition and YAML-based configuration.
+Built on Java 19 with a modular architecture following the Entity Component System (ECS) pattern, it supports both programmatic test definition and YAML-based configuration.

 Key features:
 - Multi-protocol support (HTTP, with planned extension to HTTPS, TCP, UDP, JDBC, JMS, MQTT)